awsdocs/aws-iot-docs/developerguide/iot-lambda-rule.md

 1. Under **Publish**, enter `my/lambda/topic`, and then choose **Publish to topic** to publish the default JSON message\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/lambda-mqtt-client-3.png)

-Publishing this message should trigger the rule and call your Lambda function\.
+Publishing this message should initiate the rule and call your Lambda function\.
 Your Lambda function pushes an Amazon SNS message to a phone number subscribed to your Amazon SNS topic\.
 If you do not get a text message, in the MQTT client, check to see if any messages were published to `lambda/error`\.

 ## Troubleshooting a rule with a Lambda action<a name="troubleshooting-lambda-rules"></a>

-If your Lambda function is called, but you do not receive a text message, make sure your phone number is subscribed to your Amazon SNS topic\.
+If your Lambda function is called, but you do not receive a text message, make sure that your phone number is subscribed to your Amazon SNS topic\.
 If your phone number is subscribed, check the CloudWatch logs for your Lambda function\.
 AWS Lambda writes logs to CloudWatch, which makes it possible for you to see output from your Lambda function\.

 **To view CloudWatch logs**